Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.INetworkPrefabInstanceHandler.md

 Prefab associated NetworkObject is spawned on clients

-Note On Hosts: Use the RegisterHostGlobalObjectIdHashValues(GameObject, List&lt;GameObject&gt;) method to register all targeted NetworkPrefab overrides manually since the host will be acting as both a server and client.
+Note On Hosts: Use the RegisterHostGlobalObjectIdHashValues(GameObject, List\&lt;GameObject&gt;) method to register all targeted NetworkPrefab overrides manually since the host will be acting as both a server and client.